micans/pick/README.md

 # Unix file/stream column and row manipulation using column names

-`pick` is a command-line query/programming tool to manipulate streamed tabular data.
+`pick` is a **command-line** query/programming tool to *manipulate streamed tabular data*, by *transforming, recombining and selecting columns* as well as *filtering rows*.
-It can be thought of as (unix) `cut` on steroids, augmented with aspects of `R` and `awk`.
+It is a mix of aspects of unix `cut`, `R` and `awk`.
-Its use and purpose is to take away in some simple cases the need for a script (Python, Ruby et cetera) to **transform and select from tabular data**.
-It is **robust** by using column names (if present) rather than positional indexes and **lightweight** as it handles data per-line without the need to load the table into memory.
+In some simple to middling cases it can avoid both the need for a script (R, Python, Ruby et cetera) and having to load the entire data set into memory.

-Presenting a concise command-line format `pick` can
+`pick` is **robust** by using column names (if present) rather than positional indexes and **lightweight** as it handles data per-line without the need to load the table into memory.
+With `pick` you can

 - Use column names or column indexes to
 - Select columns